JCDacuma/JCDacuma/README.md

 🔧 Experience in full-stack development, from crafting intuitive user interfaces to architecting robust backend systems.

-🧠 A mindset for continuous learning—always exploring new technologies, tools, and development methodologies.
+🧠 A mindset for continuous learning always exploring new technologies, tools, and development methodologies.

 🎯 A focus on writing clean, maintainable, and scalable code that delivers realworld impact.